grosa2/AI-Agents-for-SDLC-Labcamp/task_3/README.md

 # Task 3 - Git Assistant

 ## What:
-Setup an agent able to interact with local git repositories to extract bug-fixing commits
+Setup an agent able to interact with local git repositories to extract bug-fixing commits from a provided input git repository.

 ## How:
 - Setup an agent using OpenAI Assistants playground with tool calling enabled